Skip to main content

 What can I use to stop my rug from moving?

-As for products designed for keeping rugs in place, there are a few different kinds that produce different results.
+There are several different kinds of products designed for keeping rugs in place, each producing different results.
 Which product you choose will depend on the size of the rug and the type of flooring underneath it.

 A great solution for larger rugs, rug pads are the most common fix for a sliding rug.
 They’re typically made from tacky, non-stick materials like plastic, rubber, or a more comfortable combination of felt and rubber.
 They are roughly the same size as the rug itself and are basically layered underneath the rug to adhere it to the floor.